ddJProj/ddjproj.github.io/src/content/project/capstone-plan.md

 I am aiming to provide a database implementation that provides stable performance, and that meets the standards of industry best practices.
 I see this artifact enhancement as an opportunity to meet the same standards that I would be held to if I were a senior engineer doing this job.
 I don’t yet have the experience of a senior engineer, but I am more than willing to put in the time and work to get there.

-Prior to this project, my only real experience implementing databases was with MongoDB for my CS340, and CS465 courses.
-CS340 was focused on performing queries and uploading data to the database, and CS465 primarily focused on angular / express js.
+Prior to this project, my only real experience implementing databases was with MongoDB for myClient Server Development, and Full-stack Development courses.
+Client Server Development was focused on performing queries and uploading data to the database, and Full-stack Development primarily focused on building an angular / express js web-application.

 I have not yet had the opportunity to thoroughly dig into MySQL, but I have read that it is very valuable to have experience with.
 I have looked through the available database frameworks to find what would be the industry standard, as well as what is most marketable.
 I noticed that much of FAANG uses MySQL, and that was something I factored into my decision on MySQL.
 For this database implementation I hoped to build some experience with it, so I would like to use MySQL to handle my database and application’s queries.
 In doing so, I will further demonstrate that I am capable of picking up, and gaining proficiency in new technologies.
 I will implement an SQL relational database that will track client data in the first table, and handle employee user login authentication / validation attempts with a second table.